Legislator, security expert weigh in on Rutter’s data breach

 YORK, Pa.
 (WHTM) – Rutter’s says it was attacked by malware and customers’ information was compromised.
-The popular convenience store chain says at least 70 of its locations were impacted by this data breach, between October of 2018 and May of 2019.
+The popular convenience store chain says at least 70 locations were impacted by this data breach between October 2018 and May 2019.

 “There’s a whole host of businesses that face these same challenges, and I think it speaks to the need to put in place best practices for everyone to be able to follow,” said